 Steel boned corsets are constructed from a strong, yet flexible fabric (cotton / satin / leather) that is reinforced with steel boning (flexible steel rods) to give the corset great strength for cinching in your waist and accentuating the curve of your hips and bustline.
 Corsets will instantly take more inches off your waist (generally 3” to 6”, depending on your body type and the amount of fat you carry around your midsection).
 Corsets help you to re-shape your body over time (like braces for your teeth) because they can be cinched using the laces, whereas a waist cincher (contrary to the name) can not because the closure on a cincher has only eyes and hooks, not laces.

 Typically corsets are tightened by fastening the front busk (a piece of corset hardware consisting of two steel stays, one with metal loops) and then lacing up the back.
 Corsets are made to fit around your midsection and can be either an “overbust” or an “underbust,” and depending on your style, can be worn over your clothes or under your clothes.
+If you choose to wear your corset under your clothes, we suggest you wear a layer between you and your corset like our Seamless Bamboo Corset Liner.
+A liner helps to keep your corset in pristine condition and is more comfortable to tightlace for longer periods of time.
 Corsets come in a number of styles that have less and more extreme curves, and that fit a variety of different body types.
 (Related: See Corsets 101.)

 So which one is best?
 Many women find they want to waist train almost around the clock, but sleeping in a steel boned corset is not for everyone — and you certainly shouldn’t work out in one!
 That is where you might benefit from both.
 Cinchers are more comfortable to sleep in and work out in, but still provide some support and shaping.
 While corsets can be hidden under clothes (specifically the mesh versions), they are bulkier, and if you are looking for some slimming help underneath a fitted top or dress, the cincher is easier to hide (as it is meant for that).